smartdevicelink/sdl_overview_guides/README.md

-# SDL Best Practices
+# SDL Overview Guides
-Best Practices Guide content for the [SDL Developer Portal](https://smartdevicelink.com/en/guides/best-practice-guide/overview/).
+SDl Overview Guide content for the [SDL Developer Portal](https://smartdevicelink.com/en/guides/sdl-overview-guides/introduction/).

-This is where the documentation for instructing app partners on the best way to handle creating their app will be held.
+This is where the documentation for describing most of SDL features will be held.